corda/corda-solana-toolkit/samples/stockpaydividend-solana-bridge/README.md

 ```

 Follow the steps from Running on Solana Dev Net.
-The only change is to replace Solana Dev Net url with local validator url `http://localhost:8899` in notary config in
+The only change is to replace Solana DevNet URL with the local validator url ( `"rpcUrl" = "http://localhost:8899"`)
-`depolyNodes` task.
+in the notary config entry of `depolyNodes` task.

 ## Interacting with the nodes